kwonyoung9120/torch-ngp/readme.md

 4. Describe the differences on your document with the images in `./your_workspace/validation/` or the mesh(NeRF only, not avalible for TensorRF) `./your_workspace/meshes/`.

-If you want more options to train NeRF, please check the original README below.
+If you want more options to train NeRF, please check the original `readme.md` below.

 Also, if you have any question about the assignment, feel free to ask me on email(rky912@postech.ac.kr).